 Hack Reactor offers one of the most cutting-edge coding bootcamps for beginner-level students, which also promises to help students reimagine their careers as software engineers.

-Hack Reactor has a strict admissions procedure and looks for students with a lot of potential in software engineering.
+Hack Reactor has a strict admissions procedure and looks for students with great potential in software engineering.
 Before applying, prospective students can take classes that will prepare them for bootcamp.

-The option of online bootcamp is available to students who prefer online learning, but the bootcamp can also be attended physically.
-Best of both worlds in our opinion.
+Online bootcamp is available to students who prefer online learning, but one can also attend this bootcamp physically.
+Best of both worlds.

 Even though the coding bootcamp starts at $17,980, the financing option makes it easier to afford the bootcamp.
 After paying a $100 deposit, students can postpone paying their tuition under the Galvanize Income Share Agreement until they earn at least $60k annually.